cortexproject/cortex/docs/configuration/v1-guarantees.md

 - Scalable query-frontend (when using query-scheduler)
 - Querying store for series, labels APIs (`-querier.query-store-for-labels-enabled`)
 - Blocks storage: lazy mmap of block indexes in the store-gateway (`-blocks-storage.bucket-store.index-header-lazy-loading-enabled`)
+- Ingester: do not unregister from ring on shutdown (`-ingester.unregister-on-shutdown=false`)
+- Distributor: do not extend writes on unhealthy ingesters (`-distributor.extend-writes=false`)